SummaryRead the full fact sheet

 - on the grounds of prisons

-- at underage music or dance events.
+- at underage music or dance events

-- all outdoor dining areas where food (other than pre-packaged food or uncut fruit) is provided on a commercial basis
+- in all outdoor dining areas where food (other than pre-packaged food or uncut fruit) is provided on a commercial basis

 - at certain food fairs and organised events.

-Irritant effects of passive smoking
+Toxic effects of passive smoking

 Tobacco smoke inside a room tends to hang in mid-air rather than disperse.
 Hot smoke rises, but tobacco smoke cools rapidly, which stops its upward climb.
 Since the smoke is heavier than the air, the smoke starts to descend.